 In the first conference session, Magennis went into more detail about the achievements and expectations of the Global Refugee Compact and the Global Refugee Forum, while Woollard posed the question “Do European Asylum Procedures meet the protection and burden-sharing requirements of Global Refugee Compact”?

-Throughout the conference representatives from Protect’s eleven partner universities shared their expertise, posed questions and engaged in discussions and conversations with other key speakers and conference attendees.
+Throughout the conference, representatives from PROTECT’s eleven partner universities shared their expertise, posed questions, and engaged in discussions and conversations with key speakers and conference attendees.

-Looking Forward: Securing the Success of the Global Compact on Refugees
+Looking forward: securing the success of the Global Compact on Refugees

 The last session of the kick-off conference was dedicated to looking forward and invited both migration and law experts to reflect upon the conditions and prospects for the success of the Global Refugee Compact.